 By rail – The nearest railway stations are in Khopoli and Karjat.
 All Express Train Services halt at Karjat Station.
 Several buses and shuttle services operate from these stations to Mahad village.

 By air – The nearest airports are in Mumbai and Pune and they are equidistant to Varad Vinayak Temple.
 The airports are approximately 75-80 km from Mahad.
-Both airports are well connected to all major Indian cities.

 Where to stay

 Mahad has a Bhakta Niwas or Pilgrim’s rest house with clean rooms at very nominal rates.
 Mahad doesn’t have any hotels, but devotees can either choose between the rest house of stay at Mumbai / Pune.

 The Mahad Ganpati Temple offers Prasad for devotees.
 Villagers and priests also offer Thali meals which are pre-booked.
 Also devotees who make day trips to Mahad can also choose to eat at Mumbai/Pune where one can find excellent food options.

 Gagangiri Ashram, Khopoli: According to beliefs, Gagangiri Maharaj, a prominent spiritual leader did penance in Khopoli and nearby forests.
 He attained Samadhi at his Ashram in Khopoli which attracts devotees.
 The ashram is 21 km from Mahad Ganpati Temple

 Shankar Mandir, Khopoli: Nana Phadnavis, built an oval shaped reservoir and a temple dedicated to Lord Shiva.
 The temple does not have an idol, but an image which visitors worship.
 Mahasivarathri festival fair attracts a lot of devotees to this temple.
 The Shankar Mandir is 28 km from Mahad Ganpati Temple